stationarybird/CSProjects/README.md

 They include:

-Word Search: horizontal, vertical, and diagonal words.
+Word Search: can find horizontal, vertical, and diagonal words.